benfjohnson/developer-dot/_posts/2017-04-25-AvaTax-17-5-patch-notes.md

 Connector developers often need a way to store information about a company or account in a way that can be shared across multiple devices conveniently.
 For example, if a company has a retail point-of-sale system with a few dozen registers, each register may need to fetch configuration information each day upon startup.

 AvaTax now introduces Account Configuration and Company Configuration APIs which allow you to store and retrieve metadata about a company or account.
-This API allows you to view or modify AvaTax settings for address API configuration, tax API configuration, and
+This API allows you to view or modify AvaTax settings such as address and tax configuration properties.
+In addition, you can define your own configuration categories by using values beginning with the prefix `X-`.
+For example, if your connector allows a customer to choose between a date-based document code or a GUID-based document code, you can save that preference using the configuration API, and whenever your connector starts up you can fetch the latest data.

 <h3>POST /api/v2/transactions/create</h3>

-Previously, when creating `SalesOrder` transactions, only some information would be returned.
-In REST 17.5, more information will be returned to the caller.
+Previously, when using temporary transaction types like `SalesOrder`, `ReturnOrder`, or `PurchaseOrder`, only some information in your request would be returned in the result since the document type was assumed to be a temporary type that did not need to return all information to the caller.
+In REST 17.5, more information will be returned to the caller to increase consistency in behavior between temporary document types and permanent document types.

-For consistency between the legacy SOAP API and the new REST API, `SalesOrder` transactions will have their ID numbers zeroed out.
-In previous months, the ID numbers were stored as -1.
+Additionally, for consistency between the legacy SOAP API and the new REST API, temporary transactions will have their ID numbers zeroed out.
+In REST 2.17.4, the ID numbers were returned as -1.

 These changes affect temporary document types only.
+Temporary document types are still not saved in the database; if you would like to fetch documents back, please use the permanent document types such as `SalesInvoice` or `ReturnInvoice` or `PurchaseInvoice`.

 <h3>Free Trial now includes Landed Cost</h3>